PDF417/pdf417-android/README.md

 * Enable logging to get the ability to see what is library doing.
 To enable logging, put this line in your application:

 		net.photopay.util.Log.setLogLevel(net.photopay.util.LogLevel.LOG_VERBOSE);

 After this line, library will display as much information about its work as possible.
 Make sure to remove this line in your production code as lots of log outputs may slow down the performance of library.

-* If you cannot solve problems by yourself, do not hesitate to contact us at <pdf417@photopay.net>.
+If you cannot solve problems by yourself, do not hesitate to contact us at <pdf417@photopay.net>.
 Make sure you include the logs when contacting us to minimise the time to find and correct a bug.
 Also, if having problems reading specific barcodes, please send us high resolution scans of those problematic barcodes.

 ## Pdf417MobiDemo application

 In the package is the working demo application in which you can experiment with integration details.
+Also, in the package there is `Pdf417CustomUIDemo`

 ## Additional info